1 Policy Statement

 - Passwords may be not visible on a screen, hardcopy printouts, or any other output device

-Unauthorized personnel are not allowed to see or obtain sensitive data.
+Unauthorized personnel is not allowed to see or obtain sensitive data.
 Any employee found to have violated this policy may be subjected to disciplinary action in line with the HR Policy.